jarnugirdhar/pyscript_excel/README.md

-# pyscript_excel
+# Introduction

-This a python script which can be used to create an excel with details of all files in a particular folder
+This is a python script which can be used to create an excel with details of all files in a particular folder

 System dependency: Windows 7+
 Python Dependencies: Python 3.8+ and pywin32